Emmotes/ic_spoilers/docs/solaak.md

 # Solaak

-Being telepathic means Solaak knows who to trust–and that's not many people.
-But when the kalashtar finds the soul of a dragon trapped in a chasm, he forms a bond of trust like no other.
-Solaak rides his dragon mentor, Tempest, into battle, unstoppable together.
+Being telepathic means Solaak knows who to trust–and that’s not many people.
+But when the kalashtar finds the soul of a dragon trapped in a chasm, they form a bond of trust like no other.
+Solaak rides their dragon mentor, Tempest, into battle, unstoppable together.

 # Basic Information